bagustris/sner/README.md

 Parts of the software are used in and based on the following paper.
 Please cite this paper if you use this software.
 ```
 B. T. Atmaja, A. Sasou, and M. Akagi, “Speech Emotion and Naturalness
-Recognitions with Multitask and Single-task Learnings,” IEEE Access,
+Recognition with Multitask and Single-task Learnings,” IEEE Access,
 pp. 1–1, 2022, doi: 10.1109/ACCESS.2022.3189481.
 ```

 ### License and Contact
 The license of the software is PolyForm Noncommercial License 1.0.0; see the attached file.
 The software is provided as it is without any warranty.
-It is free for academic and research purposes but prohibited for commercial.
-For commercial and other questions, contact me at b-atmaja@aist.go.jp
+It is free for academic and research purposes but prohibited for commercial use.
+For commercial and other questions, contact me at bagustris@outlook.com.